Peony Pink Hawaiian Coral

 When to Expect Blooms

 Water regularly until they get established, and then give them extra water when they are setting buds.
-And ask us any questions along the way.
+Cut the foliage and stems down to the ground when it wilts with the onset of frost.

-If you have cold winters, mulch the roots in the Winter.
-If you have hot Summers, give it some afternoon shade.
-This variety requires staking to support the large blooms.
+If you have cold winters, mulch the roots in the winter.
+If you have hot summers, give it some afternoon shade.
+Provide support for the large blooms, if needed.
+The petals of Peony flowers are edible, and make a lovely garnish for sweets and drinks.